-The course aims to create fundamental knowledge of performance management, related aspects like talent management, compensation management, contemporary issues etc. in the organization through the pedagogy of case discussions and the practices of Indian Organisations in this context.
+Learning Objective: The course aims to create fundamental knowledge of performance management, related aspects like talent management, compensation management, contemporary issues etc. in the organisation through the pedagogy of case discussions and the practices of Indian Organisations in this context.